Register your office to receive a $50 credit towards your first case.

 The digital transformation begins the moment you use an intraoral scanner.
 Sending a secure digital file is much faster and more accurate than shipping a physical impression, which can be prone to distortion or damage.
 This initial accuracy is critical, as it minimizes the risk of errors that lead to time-consuming adjustments or remakes.
 Once the lab receives your scan, CAD/CAM technology takes over.
 Technicians use this powerful software to design the prosthesis with incredible detail, ensuring a perfect fit and ideal occlusion.
 This process also improves communication; you can connect your scanner and use a digital portal to track case progress and collaborate directly with the technician, ensuring your vision is executed perfectly.

-Innovations in 3D Printing and Materials
+What’s New in 3D Printing and Dental Materials?

 Beyond the design phase, digital technology has revolutionized the actual fabrication of All-on-4 prosthetics.
 Advanced 3D printers can create highly accurate models and surgical guides, which helps ensure precise implant placement.
 When it comes to the final restoration, specialized labs use industrial-grade milling machines to craft the prosthesis from advanced materials.
 This technology allows for the use of monolithic zirconia and other high-performance polymers that offer superior strength and lifelike aesthetics.
 These innovations mean the final hybrid dentures are not only beautiful but also exceptionally durable, giving your patients a long-lasting and confident smile.
 An expert lab’s investment in this technology ensures you can deliver a premium product without the overhead.